PedroSchmalz/covid19-tweets-brazilian-mayoral-candidates/README.md

 For the positions_vac column, 1 indicates a tweets that is favourable towards Covid-19 vaccines, 2 indicates that it is neutral towards these vaccines and 3 indicates the negative tweets.

+Codebook: Additionally, we provide the codebook with informations on the dataset building process, classification rules and some additional content.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This work is licensed under a